slatedocs/slate/source/includes/_introduction.md

 Welcome to the Mifiel API!
 We at Mifiel provide a simple and robust RESTful API enabling any service or company operating in Mexico to integrate electronic signatures (using the FIEL) into their workflow.

-Through Mifiel's API, you can easily manage documents and certificates within you or your company's account.
+Through Mifiel's API, you can easily manage documents and certificates within your Mifiel account.

 ### Getting started